 Upon arrival this afternoon in Casablanca, the commercial center of Morocco, we transfer by coach to Rabat and our hotel located near famed Hassan Tower.
 We have time to relax and refresh before dinner tonight at the hotel.
 La Tour Hassan Hotel (D)

 One of Morocco’s four ancient capitals, or imperial cities, Rabat is again the country’s capital, at once historic and contemporary, as we discover on today’s tour.
 We visit the fortified Kasbah of the Oudaias, the peaceful Andalusian Gardens, and the necropolis of Chellah, built on ancient Roman ruins.
 Then we cross the river to Sale for lunch in a private home, followed by a visit to the new Mohammed VI contemporary art museum and a walk through the medina.
-Schedules permitting, we meet with foreign service staff at the U.S. Embassy before the welcome dinner of traditional Moroccan fare at acclaimed Dinarjat in Rabat’s Old Town.
+Tonight we enjoy a welcome dinner of traditional Moroccan fare at acclaimed Dinarjat in Rabat’s Old Town.
 La Tour Hassan Hotel (B,L,D)

 This morning we depart Rabat for Fez, stopping along the way in Meknes, Morocco’s youngest imperial city (and UNESCO World Heritage site).
 We visit the Bab el Mansour gateway and the ruins of the imperial stables before lunch in a local restaurant.
 Then we continue on to the ancient Roman ruins at the UNESCO site of Volubilis, known for its intricate and colorful mosaics.
 Late afternoon we reach Fez and our elegant hotel adjacent to the medina, another UNESCO World Heritage site.
 Hotel Sahrai (B,L,D)